hytromo/MacroPolo/README.md

 print macro.middle_click_to.__doc__
 ~~~

-The above outputs:
+The above outputs some variation of:

 ~~~
+> Description
-'Middle clicks the cursor to the x, y coordinates'
+    Middle clicks the mouse at x, y

+> Parameters
+    x (int): the x coordinate to middle click to y (int): the y coordinate to middle click to

+> Returns
+    None

+> Example
+    # middle click to 100, 100
+    Macro.middle_click_to(100, 100)
 ~~~

 # Macro